mrvicari/splitting-the-bills/README.md

 ## Compilation and Execution

-Clone the git repository with `git clone https://github.com/mrvicari/splitting-the-bills.git`
+1. Download the repository

-Navigate into top level directory and run `mvn clean package`
+2. Navigate into top level directory and run `mvn clean package`

-Start the server with `java -jar target/splitting-the-bills-0.0.1-SNAPSHOT.jar`
+3. Start the server with `java -jar target/splitting-the-bills-0.0.1-SNAPSHOT.jar`

 The server will now be running in port 8080